SMaRtguy381983/App-Store/readme.md

 }
 ```

-#### What this route does:
+  <h4>What this route does:</h4>
   This route will DELETE a specific user and return the result of 1, confirming deletion.

 | Method | URL | Link |
 |---|---|---|
 | DELETE | /api/v1/users/:id | http://localhost:3000/api/v1/users |
-##### The above response is shown below in it's semantic properly formatted version as it appears via the Postman application:
+  <h5>The above response is shown below in it's semantic properly formatted version as it appears via the Postman application:</h5>
 ```
 1
 ```

-### CRUD for Apps
+  <h3 style ='background:skyblue;color:black'>CRUD for Apps</h3>

-#### What this route does:
+  <h4>What this route does:</h4>
   This route will POST (Create) an app and return the results as an object.

 | Method | URL | Link |
 |---|---|---|
 | POST | /api/v1/apps | http://localhost:3000/api/v1/apps |  |
-##### The above response is shown below in it's semantic properly formatted version as it appears via the Postman application:
+  <h5>The above response is shown below in it's semantic properly formatted version as it appears via the Postman application:</h5>
 ```
 {
   "id": "d281c58e-4447-48b6-82cd-dc2eb90b5fd6",